 Anything and everything that goes into iCIMS is reportable.
 This is incredibly beneficial for strategic planning, how we allocate recruiters, and how we stay ahead of the trends.

 Mercy Health’s goal is to create an even more flexible hiring process in the future.
 They intend to give candidates the ability to interview 24/7 by recording their answers to preset questions.

 “A night nurse who is sleeping during the day can go through the process at seven o’clock at night, or on a break at one o’clock in the morning,” says Paul Kinsey, Mercy Health’s Director of Talent Selection Innovation.
 “That’s what we’re creating.”

 Mercy Health also has plans to speed up job offers and onboarding further and make the application process quicker and easier for busy candidates.

-Finally, Mercy Health’s team is investing in their internal mobility programme.
+Finally, Mercy Health’s team is investing in their internal mobility program.
 This includes a new internal transfer policy and incentivizing referrals.
 The team wants job seekers to know what they do – that Mercy Health is a place to grow and expand your career.

 We have a really, really strong iCIMS account team, who have looked at our application process and helped us with best practices.